Asana MCP Server: Secure Setup for Claude & AI Agents (2026)

 The risk: every Asana MCP tool call returns the data the authorizing user can see.
 That data routinely contains PII, PHI, financial records, contracts, source code, secrets, and credentials.
 None of it is inspected before reaching the AI model's context window.

-Strac Asana MCP DLP is the layer that closes the gap.
-Every tool call between the AI agent and Asana passes through Strac's MCP-layer inspection.
-Sensitive content is redacted, tokenized, or vaulted before reaching the model.
-One control plane, full surface coverage, audit evidence per call mapped to SOC 2 / HIPAA / PCI / GDPR / EU AI Act / ISO 42001.
+Strac Asana MCP DLP is the governance layer for AI-agent access to Asana.
+Every tool call between the AI agent and Asana passes through Strac, which controls which agents get access and which actions they can take (allow/block, plus approval on high-risk writes), protects the client data and credentials buried in custom fields by redacting, masking, or vaulting it before it reaches the model, and logs every call as audit evidence — one control plane, full surface coverage, mapped to SOC 2 / HIPAA / PCI / GDPR / EU AI Act / ISO 42001.

 Setup is agentless and under 10 minutes per workspace.
 No application code changes, no agent SDK changes, no Asana re-permissioning.